dilipsundarraj1/Java-Training/chapter-5/README.md

 **static methods:**

 -   A static method will have the static keyword as part of the method declaration.
+-   A static method cannot reference to a instance vaiable.

  **Syntax to invoke a static method:**